-Thermal Underwear — These are optional and you’ll only need them in the winter.
+- Thermal Underwear: These are optional, and you’ll only need them in the winter.
 Amazon has a wide range of thermal underwear for women that will all work well.
-The main thing you want to avoid is cotton so you’ll want to buy something that is made out of a synthetic material or merino wool.
+The main thing you want to avoid is cotton — so look for something made out of a synthetic material or merino wool.

-- Moisture-Wicking – Your feet will sweat a lot (especially since you’ll be doing a lot of walking) so you want a sock that draws moisture away from your feet.
-Dry feet help eliminate odor and stops the formation of painful blisters.
+- Moisture-Wicking: Your feet will sweat a lot (especially since you’ll be doing a lot of walking), so you want a sock that draws moisture away from your feet.
+Keeping your feet dry help eliminate odor and stops the formation of painful blisters.

-- Avoid Cotton! – Cotton socks soak up moisture and won’t dry well once wet.
-They will start to smell very quickly.
+- Avoid Cotton: Cotton socks soak up moisture and won’t dry well once wet.
+They will also start to smell very quickly.

-- SmartWool Socks - I love my SmartWool socks.
+- SmartWool Socks: I love my SmartWool socks.
 I wear them all the time.
-They have a wide range of socks available (from light to heavy weight).
-SmarWool also makes Hide and Seek Socksand Secret Sleuth Socks which are great “no show” socks.
+They have a wide range of socks available (from lightweight to heavyweight).
+SmartWool also makes Hide and Seek Socks and Secret Sleuth Socks which are great “no show” socks

-- Wigwam Soccks - Another quality brand that is worth checking out.
+- Wigwam Socks: Another quality brand that is worth checking out.

 Shoes for Travel

-A cute pair of comfortable sandals is also a good option if you travel in the summer.
+A cute pair of comfortable sandals are also a good option if you travel in the summer.
 Sandals are also nice because they are generally lightweight and easy to pack.
-Gladiator sandals are popular among Europeans.

 Bring a cheap pair of rubber sandals for hostel showers (who knows what goes on in there…).
 They are also nice if you visit the beach.

-But what about those sexy pair of high heels?
+But what about that sexy pair of high heels?
 Honestly, I’d leave them at home.
-You really don’t need them but if you do bring them, make sure they are comfortable enough to walk in.
-A wedge shoe will make it easier to walk on cobblestone but they are heavy.
+You really don’t need them, but if you do bring them, make sure they are comfortable enough to walk in.
+A wedge shoe will make it easier to walk on cobblestones but they are heavy.
 I brought a pair on my first trip and I think I only wore them one night.